emojicode/emojicode/README.md

    You can of course also run CMake in another directory or use another build system than Ninja.
 Refer to the CMake documentation for more information.

-3. Build the Compiler and Real-Time Engine:
+3. Build the Compiler and Packages:

    ```sh
    ninja